D-Kumar19/Book-Bliss/README.md

 ## 🚀 Getting Started

-Jump into your EnchantLibrary experience:
+Jump into your Book Bliss experience:

-1. **Initial Launch**: Open the EnchantLibrary app and navigate to the home screen.
+1. **Initial Launch**: Open the Book Bliss app and navigate to the home screen.
 2. **New Users**:
    - Tap **Register** to create your account.
    - Complete the sign-up with your **username** and **password**.